abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/terraform-web-app-service.md

     The output of this command will provide the **appId**, **displayName**, **name**, **password**, and **tenant**.
 It's crucial to note these values, especially **appId (Client ID)** and **password (Client Secret)**, as you'll need them for Terraform authentication.

-4. Specify service principal credentials in environment variables
+4. Specify the service principal credentials in environment variables

     bash:
     ```bash